bengohw/Shroom_Room/automated_monotub/README.md

-# Temperature Sensor Example
+### Shroom Room

-## Build and Flash firmware
+### Build and Flash firmware

 Follow the ESP RainMaker Documentation [Get Started](https://rainmaker.espressif.com/docs/get-started.html) section to build and flash this firmware.
-Just note the path of this example.

 ### Reset to Factory